Menu

 The arrival of the train turned North Kensington into a desirable destination.
 Developers began building new streets of terraced and semi-detached housing to support a growing middle class of commuters.

 One of the investors in the new line was a developer named Charles Henry Blake.
 He began his career as an indigo planter in Bengal, and later prospered as a manufacturer of sugar and rum in India.
-Having speculatively brought land around Notting Hill, between the 1860s and 1890s Blake started to build housing across the Portobello and St Quintin estates.
+Having speculatively bought land around Notting Hill, between the 1860s and 1890s Blake started to build housing across the Portobello and St Quintin estates.

 Top quality